SBCNY/Molecular-Biology-of-the-Cell/README.md

 mono MBC_PathNet.exe<br>
 <br>
 <h2>Network visualization</h2>
 The application generates pathway networks that can be visualized using the yED Graph Editor or Cytoscape.
-See 'Download_all_dataset'-files for download information.
+See 'Download_all_dataset'-files for download information.<br>
 <br>
 #
 Additional MBCO datasets